levinmat/PlaylistAnalyzer/README.md

 * **Classify which playlist a song is most likely to be in based on its audio features.**
 * **Predict which songs a user would enjoy, creating a Spotify playlist musically similar to their Top 100 playlist.**
 * **Generate a playlist of the most danceable songs from several input playlists.**
-* **Make a playlist the tracks best suited for quiet studying from several input playlists.**
+* **Make a playlist of the tracks best suited for quiet studying from several input playlists.**
 * **Find and display the artists with the most tracks in a playlist.**
 * **Cluster the tracks from multiple playlists based on any subset of audio features, and visualize the resulting clusters.**